Contents Contact

 Finally, configure the MTA to use the milter and other programs to use its output.
 Some details on this are provided below.

 The milter has two basic modes of operation.
-The first is minting mode, in which the milter will add Hashcash stamps to outgoing messages.
-Hashcash stamps are placed into X-Hashcash email headers which generally look like
+The first is minting mode, in which the milter adds Hashcash stamps to outgoing messages.
+Hashcash stamps are placed into X-Hashcash email headers which generally look like this:

 X-Hashcash: 1:25:100124:fox@forest.example::10ULm0awZLlz9Vbr:=CkW